nicebread/RESQUE-Reliability/README.md

+# "Inter-Rater Reliability in Assessing the Methodological Quality of Research Papers in Psychology"

 This repository contains the full code and partial raw data for the paper "Inter-Rater Reliability in Assessing the Methodological Quality of Research Papers in Psychology" by Franka Etzel, Anna Seyffert-Müller, Felix D. Schönbrodt, Lucie Kreuzer, Anne Gärtner, Paula Knischewski & Daniel Leising.

 ## Data availability